 With good visibility the abundant life that hangs out in the blue adds another dimension to the dive.
 There is a resident school of chevron barracuda and some very large yellowtail barracuda that often come close to the wall but are generally hidden by the limited visibility at the site.
-If whale sharks are in the area then they usually pay a visit to Koh Doc Mai.
+If whale sharks are in the area then they usually pay a visit.
 Sightings are rare but certainly not unheard of.

 On a good day this dive site is pretty special.
 Unfortunately it’s usually dived with a bit of current because the other dives on the schedule need to be dived on as little current as possible for safety reasons.
-We do get many days when there is no or very little current and then Koh Doc Mai can reveal all of it’s secrets.
+We do get many days when there is no or very little current and then the dive site can reveal all of its secrets.